snowplow/snowplow/5-analytics/looker-analytics/README.md

 It should be straightforward for Snowplow users to build on this basic model to build e.g.:

-* business-specific audience segments
+* Business-specific audience segments
-* recognise business-specific events on a user journey and join them together to form business-specific funnels
+* Recognise business-specific events on a user journey and join them together to form business-specific funnels
 * Develop business-specific metrics

 ## Contents